 EHIC is issued free of charge and allows you to receive medical treatment in another member state free or at a reduced cost.
 However, it only covers healthcare services which are normally covered by a statutory healthcare system in the host country.
 Also, bear in mind, that it is not an alternative to travel insurance.
 The term of the card validity depends on the issuing country.

 How does EHIC work?

-Your European Health Insurance Card only covers the necessary “unplanned” care, such as accidents, emergency and unexpected sickness.
+Your European Health Insurance Card only covers the necessary “unplanned” care, such as accidents, emergencies and unexpected sickness.
 It does not include planned treatments, repatriation and rescue or private healthcare.